decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 //Create material and configure its fields Material.setPbrMaterial(meshEntity, {
 	texture: Material.Texture.Common({
-		src: 'materials/wood.png',
+		src: 'assets/materials/wood.png',
 	}),
 })
 ```

-In the example above, the image for the material is located in a `materials` folder, which is located at root level of the scene project folder.
+In the example above, the image for the material is located in a `assets/materials` folder, which is located at root level of the scene project folder.

 {{< hint info >}}
-**💡 Tip**: We recommend keeping your texture image files separate in a `/materials` folder inside your scene.
+**💡 Tip**: We recommend keeping your texture image files somewhere in the `/assets` folder inside your scene.
 {{< /hint >}}

 While creating a texture, you can also pass additional parameters: